libretro/ludo/README.md

-# go-nanoarch
+# go-playthemall

-go-nanoarch is an attempt to write a minimal libretro frontend in go.
-It is a port of https://github.com/heuripedes/nanoarch
+go-playthemall is an attempt to write a libretro frontend in go.

-As the C version:

-> nanoarch is a small libretro frontend (nanoarch.c has less than 1000 lines of code) created for educational purposes.
-It only provides the required (video, audio and basic input) features to run most non-libretro-gl cores and there's no UI or configuration support.
+It is able to launch most non GL libretro cores.

 It is tested on OSX and Linux.